resbaz/workshop_data_management/tute_1.rst

  #.
 What are we actually collecting?
  #.
 What are we trying to measure?
  #.
 How can I minimise my data entry? (which is actually a lazy or human way of
-referring to the computer science theory of database normalisation and "Normal Forms")
+    referring to the computer science theory of database normalization and "Normal Forms")

+As we walk through this example you will see how these three ideas inform what structure we give our data.
+This tutorial can seem a little rambling - when thinking about data modelling it is worth investigating dead ends and backing out again to change tack.

+I reiterate: there is rarely a "correct" answer to how your data should be modelled, but there are ways that will make it easier to use, easier to enter and easier to think about.
+Sometimes that can lead to surprising results.

 Workshop Project
 ----------------